TheMarex/ba-thesis/text/4_stabilizer.md

 The controllers specified in the previous sections can make sure, that the ZMP that is realized tracks the ZMP that would result from a perfect execution of the input pattern.
 However depending on how the reference ZMP was predicted, that prediction might have already been wrong.
-For example the ZMP Preview Control approach uses the Table-Cart model to predict the ZMP.
+For example the ZMP Preview Control approach uses the cart-table model to predict the ZMP.
 That prediction can deviate significantly from the real ZMP as the model simplifies the dynamics.
 Thus to make sure the desired ZMP is tracked accurately, the reference ZMP needs to be adapted as well.

-Kajita et. al. propose a dynamic system that describes the 3D-LIMP dynamics.
+Kajita et al. propose a dynamic system that describes the 3D-LIMP dynamics.
 To model mechanical lag they introduce a parameter $T_p$ that should specify the ZMP delay.
 The state-space description of the dynamic system for the $x$-direction is given below.
 As before, the description of the dynamic system for the $y$-direction is analogous.